terraform-viettelidc/terraform-provider-vcloud/website/docs/d/nsxt_edgegateway.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_nsxt_edgegateway"
+page_title: "Viettel IDC Cloud: vcloud_nsxt_edgegateway"
 sidebar_current: "docs-vcd-data-source-nsxt-edge-gateway"
 description: |-
-  Provides a VMware Cloud Director NSX-T edge gateway data source.
+  Provides a Viettel IDC Cloud NSX-T edge gateway data source.
 This can be used to read NSX-T edge gateway configurations.
 ---

 # vcd\_nsxt\_edgegateway

-Provides a VMware Cloud Director NSX-T edge gateway data source.
+Provides a Viettel IDC Cloud NSX-T edge gateway data source.
 This can be used to read NSX-T edge gateway configurations.

 Supported in provider *v3.1+*.